Starting a blog is the easy part, figuring out how to get blog traffic is where it gets tough!

 Tribes use to be in beta, but now it's open to EVERYONE.
-You can sign up for a free trial by clicking here.
+You can sign up for a FREE trial here!

 Most new bloggers will find immediate success from Facebook groups.
 This is the SECOND most important traffic source to utilize.
 These are usually consisting of large groups of fellow bloggers who simply want to help each other out.

 Facebook Groups are beneficial for a few reasons: